 5. Use Automated Software to Update Stock Levels on All Your Channels

 If you’re selling on multiple channels, every time you make a sale, you have to manually update the stock levels for that product on every product page, on all your channels.
-Otherwise, you risk overselling — if you think an “out of stock” message is bad, wait until you have to tell an ex-customer that the order they thought was finished is now cancelled.
+Otherwise, you risk overselling — if you think an “out of stock” message is bad, wait until you have to tell an ex-customer that the order they thought was finished is now canceled.

 Monitoring and updating stock levels is tedious and time-consuming all year round, but during the holidays it’s especially gruesome — more sales mean more updates, and frankly, you can use your time in better ways during the holidays.

 Rather, elicit help from automated inventory management software like ours.
 Ecomdash updates all your listings on all your channels automatically as soon as a sale is made, preventing overselling from happening.
 You can rest easy knowing your listings are up-to-date at any given time, without any extra effort from you or your team.

 6. Use Irregular and/or Odd Numbers in Prices